 - A 4WD is highly advisable.
 The road is rough, especially when it rains.

 - Koija is self-catering.
 Carry groceries and drinks and the chef will prepare delicious meals for you at no extra cost.
 Stock up on all you need before you leave Nanyuki as shops are quite a distance away from the lodge.

 - There are utensils and basic toiletries so you need not worry about that.

 - Cell reception is poor at the lodge and there is no WiFi.

-- There is electricity on the property and water in the showers is solar heated.
+- There is electricity on the property and water in the showers is solar-heated.

 - The evenings are chilly, carry some warm clothing, especially if you plan on sleeping outside.

 I would not recommend the lodge for families with small children because of the nature of the architecture of the lodge as it probably wouldn’t be safe for kids.
 I highly recommend Koija Starbeds for a romantic getaway or for a weekend away with friends and family.
-Carry your groceries, drinks, board games, a bomb playlist and you’ll be good to go.
+Carry your groceries, drinks, board games, and a bomb playlist and you’ll be good to go.

 Koija Community Starbeds is a fantastic place to visit, off the beaten track.
 You will have an authentic cultural experience, in the untouched wilderness at an affordable price.
-Here at OCD we are all about travelling luxe on a budget and Koija exemplifies that perfectly.
+Here at OCD, we are all about travelling luxe on a budget and Koija exemplifies that perfectly.